Frequently Asked Questions - FAQs

 Mission 21 has a long history of trusting relationships with its partners and a great deal of experience and competence in working together in these countries.
 Unlike in Europe, religion plays a major role in the everyday life of people in other continents and forms an integral part of their understanding of values.
 Mission 21 takes this seriously and promotes the peaceful potential of religions.
 Mission 21 works together with religious actors to initiate social change towards more justice, sustainability and peace.
 In doing so, we are guided by a holistic, value-oriented and sustainable understanding of development that is not dictated by the global North, but is based on the realities of people's lives.
 The social, cultural and spiritual aspects go hand in hand with material needs as inseparable dimensions of a life in dignity.

-In 20 countries in Asia, Africa and Latin America, we are committed to long-term and sustainable development cooperation as well as emergency aid and reconstruction.
+In 20 countries in Asia, Africa and Latin America, we are committed to long-term and sustainable development cooperation as well as humanitarian aid.
 Our areas of impact are peacebuilding, education, health, food sovereignty and income generation.
 Good governance and gender justice to strengthen our partners and civil society play a central role in all our programs.

 Through its programmatic development cooperation with its partners, Mission 21 makes an SDC-recognized contribution to achieving Agenda 2030, the UN's Sustainable Development Goals.
 Specifically, we contribute to Sustainable Development Goal 16+: building peaceful, just and inclusive societies.